How to Read Oil Change Sticker?

 Survey Report on the Importance of Oil Change Stickers in Car Maintenance

-According to a study by Automotive Research, almost 42% of Do-It-For-Me (DIFM) customers stated that they took their vehicle in for an oil change because of the reminder sticker on the inside of their windshield.
+According to a study by Automotive Research, nearly 42% of Do-It-For-Me (DIFM) customers reported that they took their vehicle in for an oil change due to the reminder sticker on the inside of their windshield.
 This suggests that these stickers play a significant role in prompting timely service visits.

 How Often Should You Change Your Oil?